-It is appropriate to take a haircut in honour of Shavuos, but not before Erev Yom Tov (i.e. starting at Tzeis on Monday night).
+It is appropriate to take a haircut in honour of Shavuos, but not before Erev Yom Tov.

 If applicable, one's nails should be cut in honour of Yom Toy.

 It is a Mitzvah to immerse in a Mikvah on Erev Yom Tov, after midday.